getloom/loom/src/docs/known-issues.md

 - To bypass our contextmenu on a device with a keyboard, hold the Shift key.
 - To bypass our contextmenu on a touch device, like to select text, tap one extra time before your longpress.
-  Double-tap-and-hold should behave the same as tap-and-hold on standard web pages.
+  This means double-tap-and-hold should behave the same as tap-and-hold on standard web pages.
+- Triggering the contextmenu inside of our contextmenu shows your system contextmenu.
+  This means you can either double-right-click or longpress twice to access your system contextmenu as an alternative to holding Shift or double-tap-and-hold, However a caveat is that the target of your action will be some element inside our contextmenu, so to select text or access a link's system contextmenu on a touch device, you must use double-tap-and-hold.
-- When you open our contextmenu on a link, you'll see the link again in the menu, and that link has the default browser contextmenu behavior, so it becomes a two-step process to access the original functionality in the case of links.
+  When you open our contextmenu on a link, you'll see the link again in the menu under your pointer by default, so to access your system's functionality on links, tap-and-hold twice.